Adonis Georgiadis: Political career

 On 11 November 2011, Georgiadis was appointed Deputy Minister for Development, Competitiveness and Shipping in the coalition government of Lucas Papademos.
-He resigned on February 11, 2012.
-On February 13, he was crossed out of the parliamentary team of LAOS due to voting in favor of the Second Economic Adjustment Programme for Greece, against the party line.

-On 17 February 2012 Georgiadis joined New Democracy, having first given up his parliamentary seat to LAOS.
-He has since been elected a Member of Parliament, representing Athens B, in the May 2012, June 2012 and January 2015 elections.
+He resigned the position on 11 February 2012, amidst a row with party leader Georgios Karatzaferis over the latter's opposition to the Second Economic Adjustment Programme for Greece.
+On 13 February, he and Makis Voridis were expelled from the LAOS parliamentary group for voting in favor of the second bailout against the party line.
+On 17 February, Georgiadis joined New Democracy, having given up his parliamentary seat to LAOS.
+He was subsequently re-elected on the New Democracy ticket at the elections held in May and June 2012, and has retained his seat at every election held since, representing Athens B until 2019 and Athens B1 thereafter.

-He was appointed Minister for Health from June 2013 and served until June 2014.
-In September 2014 Georgiadis was appointed Parliamentary Spokesman for New Democracy.
-In the elections of January 2015 he was elected in the 2nd district of Athens with 70.853 votes and he was reelected in the September elections.
+He was appointed Minister for Health in the coalition government of Antonis Samaras, serving from June 2013 to June 2014.
+As minister, Georgiadis gave complete free pharmaceutical coverage to more than 2.000.000 uninsured citizens, with the cost being set at 340 million euros.
+In September 2014, Georgiadis was appointed parliamentary spokesman for New Democracy.

-He was one of the four candidates in the 2015–16 New Democracy leadership election.
-He campaigned for liberal reforms, tax cuts and cut of public spending and for an ideological battle with the Left, which he considers that it has an ideological hegemony.
-In the first round he got 11.40% (46,065 votes) and finished fourth out of four.
-In the second round he supported Kyriakos Mitsotakis, who won the elections and became new President of New Democracy.
-On 18 January, he was appointed as one of the two vice-presidents of the party.
+His consistent electoral success has seen him rise through the party ranks, and he was one of the four candidates in the 2015–16 New Democracy leadership election.
+He campaigned for liberal reforms, tax and spending cuts and a battle against the "ideological hegemony" of the Left.
+In the first round, he received 46,065 votes (11.40%) and finished last among the four candidates.
+In the second round, he supported Kyriakos Mitsotakis, who won the election and became the new party leader.
+On 18 January 2016, Georgiadis was appointed one of the party's two vice-presidents, serving alongside Kostis Hatzidakis ever since.